swiss-ai/mmore/docs/source/core_features/llm_as_a_judge.md

 **Then a loop** (at most `max_corrective_steps` corrective actions, default `1`):

 1. Compute metrics on the current chunks.
-2. Judge → `PROCEED` or a corrective action (how this is chosen is explained in Config file paragraph).
+2. Judge chooses to `PROCEED` or a corrective action
 3. If `PROCEED` → leave the loop and generate the final answer.
 4. Otherwise run one corrective action (`RE_RETRIEVE`, `ADD_QUESTIONS`, or `ADD_CONTEXT`), merge new chunks with the old ones (dedupe + re-rank).
 5. If metrics pass after that merge → stop as `PROCEED` without calling the judge LLM again.